 Fred Hutchinson Cancer Research CenterVaccine and Infectious Disease Division1100 Eastlake Ave.
 E., E5-154Seattle, WA 98109-2216

-My laboratory studies 2 populations of the immune system, CD8 T cells and NK cells, using in vivo (mouse) and in vitro model systems.
-Our goal is to understand the molecular basis of cell activation and differentiation to learn how to manipulate the cells for therapeutic purposes.
+My laboratory studies immune responses following infection and vaccination, using in vivo (mouse) and in vitro (human) systems.
+Our goal is to understand how we can manipulate the immune system for therapeutic purposes.
+Current research directions include:

 Regulating CD8 T Cell Responses